-For the safety of your animals and other cargo onboard, we require that you present certain documents before shipping.Learn More
+For the safety of your animals and other cargo onboard, we require that you present certain documents before transporting your animal.Learn More

 Health certificates.
 Please bring two copies (the original and one extra) issued and signed by a licensed veterinarian within 10 days of travel for both the outbound and return trips.
 If the words "mix" or "mixed" are used to describe the pet, then the predominant breed must be referenced.